chiara-rizzi/first-steps-analysis/README.md

 #### Monte Carlo weight

 This event weight is related to how the events are generated (specifically, it's realted to the sampling of the matrix element function).
-To obtain meaningful distributions, you need to weight the events by the
+To obtain meaningful distributions, you need to weight the events by the MC weight.
+Depending on which generator has been used for each sample, it is possible that this weight takes the value of 1 for all the events in the sample (i.e. the events have been generated un-weighted).
+In this case, the value stored in the ntuples would be 1, so it is still safe to use this weight in your code.
+When this weight is not needed, you will just pick up the default value of 1, which does not change anything in your distributions.

 #### Cross-section weight